JWC71/Directions_in_markdown/README.md

 # How to Skateboard
 ---

 Skateboarding is when a person rides standing balanced on a small board mounted on wheels.
-Skateboarding main uses is entertainment and transportation.
+Skateboarding gives the user entertainment and transportation device.

 # Warning
 ---